Sophiewilliamson2/solar-system-assignment/MANUAL_TEST_PLAN.md

 3. Check Dictionary data loading (JSON)
 Steps: Run program and choose option 5
-Expected result: Lists all plans in order in planets.json dictionary file:
+Expected result: Lists all planets in order in planets.json dictionary file.
+This should be 8 planet names.
 Planets we have in our list:
 - Mercury
 - Venus